colin-mccarthy/plainwhite-jekyll/_posts/2022-02-20-mission-controll.markdown

 Enforcing Pod Security Standards:

-To enforce Pod Security Standards in Kubernetes, you can leverage built-in features and third-party tools.
-Here are a few key approaches:
+To enforce Pod Security Standards in Kubernetes, you can leverage a built-in feature.

-1. Pod Security Policies (PSP): Pod Security Policies define a set of constraints that pods must meet to be scheduled on a Kubernetes cluster.
-PSPs can be created and enforced at the cluster level, ensuring consistent security policies across all pods.

-2. Kubernetes Admission Controllers: Admission Controllers intercept and validate requests to the Kubernetes API server.
-By enabling and configuring admission controllers like "PodSecurityPolicy" and "MutatingAdmissionWebhook," you can enforce Pod Security Standards during pod creation and modification.

-3. Container Runtimes: Choose container runtimes that provide additional security features such as secure defaults, user namespaces, and seccomp profiles.
-For example, you can use Docker with seccomp enabled or switch to container runtimes like containerd or CRI-O that offer enhanced security options.

-4. Third-Party Tools: Several security-focused tools integrate with Kubernetes to provide advanced pod security capabilities.
-Examples include tools like Aqua Security, Sysdig Secure, and Falco, which provide runtime monitoring, vulnerability scanning, and intrusion detection capabilities.
+Pod Security admission (PSA) is enabled by default in v1.23 and later, as it graduated to beta.
+Pod Security Admission is an admission controller that applies Pod Security Standards when pods are created.
+In this example, we will enforce the baseline Pod Security Standard, one namespace at a time.

+You can also apply Pod Security Standards to multiple namespaces at once at the cluster level.

 Enable Pod Security Standards checking at the namespace namespace level